 They have two pairs of antennae, which they use for finding their way in the dark.
 Further use is the detection of toxic chemicals in the vicinity.
 It is believed that the antennae also help a male ghost shrimp for attracting female ghost shrimps.

 They have a beak-like rostrum between their eyes.
 They have a robust carapace under which they protect their vital organs.

 Ghost shrimp has a shorter lifespan than other breeds of shrimp.
 They live up to a year or more if their habitat is well maintained and there’s no lack of plants in it.

-Often used as a feeder fish, the aquarists have been mistreating and give minimum care.
+Often used as feeder fish, the aquarists have been mistreating and giving minimum care.
 This could be the reason their lifespan has been shorter than other aquatic animals.

 How Often Do Ghost Shrimps Molt?